Description and Student Learning Outcomes

 Students will be admitted to UAA Physical Therapist Assistant program as a pre-major.
 Prior to being admitted as a full major, Students must complete prerequisite coursework and an application process prior to being admitted into the full-major program.
 Please see the Application Procedure page for additional information.

 Special admission and application procedure requirements apply.
 Interested students should contact the Physical Therapist Assistant department for selection criteria.
 Completion of admission requirements does not guarantee acceptance into the program.
-Due to the risks associated with working in a healthcare setting, students will also be required to have health insurance.
+Due to the risks associated with working in a healthcare setting, students will also be required to have health insurance and show evidence of current immunizations.
 Health insurance is available for purchase through the UAA Student Health and Counseling Center.

 General Degree Requirements